Volatar/Group7-repo-projects/Playwright Lab Documentation/2 Automated Testing in Python with Playwright and Pytest.md

 ### Step 9: Generating Tracing Information

-To trace your test execution, use the `--tracing` option: `pytest test_source_demo.py --browser chromium --tracing`
+To trace your test execution, use the `--tracing` option: `pytest test_source_demo.py --browser chromium --tracing on`

 Access the generated trace file in the `test-results` folder.